The Bellicose Welsh

 The translation of the Brut y Tywysogion used in this article is from the Red Book of Hergest text.

-John Edward Lloyd – in A History of Wales Vol. 2, 2nd Edition (1911), Chapter 11 – accepts Orderic’s implied date, 1088, for Robert of Rhuddlan’s death, but considers Orderic “had been misinformed” about Gruffudd’s involvement.
-Frank Barlow – in The Feudal Kingdom of England: 1042-1216, 5th Edition (1999), Chapter 5 – places Robert’s death in 1093.
-He makes no comment about who was responsible, but in another work – William Rufus (1983), Chapter 6 – remarks that it was “probably” Gruffudd ap Cynan.
-Kari Maund – in Ireland, Wales and England in the Eleventh Century (1991), Part III – thinks 1093 “a probable death-date for Robert”, but places “a question-mark against the involvement of Gruffudd”.
+John Edward Lloyd – in A History of Wales Vol.2, 2nd Edition (1911), Chapter 11 (p.390 fn.109) – accepts Orderic’s implied date, 1088, for Robert of Rhuddlan’s death, but considers Orderic: “had been misinformed as to the chief who led the Welsh on this occasion.”
+Frank Barlow – in The Feudal Kingdom of England: 1042-1216, 5th Edition (1999), Chapter 5 (p.131) – places Robert’s death in 1093.
+He makes no comment about who was responsible, but in another work – William Rufus (1983), Chapter 6 (p.323) – remarks that it was “the Welsh king Gruffudd, probably the son of Cynan released from Hugh of Chester’s prison”.
+Kari Maund – in Ireland, Wales and England in the Eleventh Century (1991), Part III (pp.153–5) – concludes that 1093 is “a probable death-date for Robert”, but notes: “I must agree with Lloyd and place a question-mark against the involvement of Gruffudd.”

 In the original, this name is rendered Riset.
 It is almost universally believed that Riset is probably Rhys ap Tewdwr – the lack of the title ‘king’ leaves some room for doubt.